juancarlospaco/faster-than-requests/README.md

 <details>

 **Description:**
-Multi-Regex Web Scraper from a list of URLs.
+Regex powered Web Scraper from a list of URLs.
 Scrap web content using a list of Perl Compatible Regular Expressions (PCRE standard).
 You can configure the Regular Expressions to be case insensitive or multiline or extended.